aws-solutions/aws-control-tower-customizations/README.md

 ## Customizations for AWS Control Tower Solution
 The Customizations for AWS Control Tower solution combines AWS Control Tower and other highly-available, trusted AWS services to help customers more quickly set up a secure, multi-account AWS environment based on AWS best practices.
 Customers can easily add customizations to their AWS Control Tower landing zone using an AWS CloudFormation template and service control policies (SCPs).
 Customers can deploy their custom template and policies to both individual accounts and organizational units (OUs) within their organization.
 Customizations for AWS Control Tower integrates with AWS Control Tower lifecycle events to ensure that resource deployments stay in sync with the customer's landing zone.
 For example, when a new account is created using the AWS Control Tower account factory, the solution ensures that all resources attached to the account's OUs will be automatically deployed.
+Before deploying this solution, customers need to have an AWS Control Tower landing zone deployed in their account.

 ## Getting Started
 To get started with the Customizations for AWS Control Tower solution, please review the solution documentation. https://aws.amazon.com/solutions/customizations-for-aws-control-tower